Fifth Third Bancorp (NASDAQ:FITB) Posts Earnings Results, Beats Expectations By $0.03 EPS

-Fifth Third Bancorp (NASDAQ:FITB) announced its quarterly earnings data on Monday.
-The financial services provider reported $0.94 EPS for the quarter, topping analysts’ consensus estimates of $0.91 by $0.03, Fidelity Earnings reports.
+Fifth Third Bancorp (NASDAQ:FITB) issued its quarterly earnings data on Monday.
+The financial services provider reported $0.94 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.91 by $0.03, Fidelity Earnings reports.
 Fifth Third Bancorp had a return on equity of 13.03% and a net margin of 31.30%.
-During the same quarter in the previous year, the firm earned $0.85 earnings per share.
+During the same period in the previous year, the company earned $0.85 earnings per share.

 The firm also recently announced a quarterly dividend, which was paid on Friday, October 15th.
-Shareholders of record on Thursday, September 30th were paid a dividend of $0.30 per share.
-The ex-dividend date of this dividend was Wednesday, September 29th.
-This is a boost from Fifth Third Bancorp’s previous quarterly dividend of $0.27.
-This represents a $1.20 annualized dividend and a yield of 2.64%.
-Fifth Third Bancorp’s dividend payout ratio is presently 55.56%.
+Stockholders of record on Thursday, September 30th were paid a $0.30 dividend.
+This represents a $1.20 dividend on an annualized basis and a dividend yield of 2.64%.
+The ex-dividend date was Wednesday, September 29th.
+This is an increase from Fifth Third Bancorp’s previous quarterly dividend of $0.27.
+Fifth Third Bancorp’s dividend payout ratio (DPR) is currently 55.56%.

-In other Fifth Third Bancorp news, EVP Robert P. Shaffer sold 6,372 shares of the company’s stock in a transaction on Wednesday, September 8th.
-The stock was sold at an average price of $38.41, for a total transaction of $244,748.52.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-0.66% of the stock is owned by corporate insiders.
+In related news, EVP Robert P. Shaffer sold 6,372 shares of the stock in a transaction dated Wednesday, September 8th.
+The stock was sold at an average price of $38.41, for a total value of $244,748.52.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Corporate insiders own 0.66% of the company’s stock.

 Fifth Third Bancorp engages in the provision of banking & financial services, retail & commercial banking, consumer lending services, and investment advisory services through its subsidiary Fifth Third Bank.
 It operates through the following segments: Commercial Banking, Branch Banking, Consumer Lending and Wealth & Asset Management.